steinwurf/bunny-bone/README.rst

   with ~4000 readings 5 spikes occurred.
 * `Sequence Number` a value incrementing with each reading.
 Can be useful for determining if a reading was somehow lost.
-  Note: this value will reset when the power to the arduino is cut.
+  Note: this value will reset when the power to the Simblee is cut.

 So all in all if you only need to work with absolute timestamps and the readings you can just use the `Time` and `Reading` values.